 We come to know quite clearly, from customer comments, of course, and from concrete data such as sales figures and customer numbers, how products and services offered by Group companies are used.
-We scrutinize the data to discover why certain products and
+We scrutinize the data to discover why certain products and the precision of Group management and collaboration with operating companies.

-Junro Ito

-Director and Managing Executive Officer
+Junro Ito Director and Managing Executive Officer